novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 # Terraform | AWS EC2 + Internet Gateway + SSH Access

-In this post we are going to learn about the usage of terraform to automate setup of AWS EC2 instance with internet gateway and ssh access enabled.
+In this post, we are going to learn about the usage of terraform to automate the setup of AWS EC2 instance with internet gateway and ssh access enabled.

 ## 1. Prerequisites

 #### 1.1.
 Terraform CLI

-[Dowload and install terraform CLI](https://www.terraform.io/downloads.html) from and then append the binary into `$PATH` variable (`%PATH%` for windows).
+[Download and install terraform CLI](https://www.terraform.io/downloads.html) from and then append the binary into `$PATH` variable (`%PATH%` for windows).

 #### 1.2.
 Individual AWS IAM user

-[Create new individual IAM user](aws-create-individual-iam-user.md) with programatic access key enabled and an access to the EC2 management.
+[Create a new individual IAM user](aws-create-individual-iam-user.md) with programmatic access key enabled and access to the EC2 management.
 We will then get `access_key` and `secret_key`.

 #### 1.3. `ssh-keygen` and `ssh` commands